lguedesc/CHAOS/README.md

 * 1D and 2D Parameter Diagrams
 * Basins of Attraction of Fixed Points
 * Basins of Attraction of Dynamical Responses
-* Maximum, Minimum and Root Mean Square (RMS) values of all state variables
+* Maximum, Minimum and Root Mean Square (RMS) values of state variables
-* Custom Calculations inputed by the user (need programming in the source code)
+* Custom Calculations inserted by the user (need programming in source code)

 ## Limitations⚠️
 * Need a input file to enter with the simulation and system parameters